lsd-so/Shopify-GraphQL-Spec/README.md

 ![Shopify LSD diagram](media/Shopify_LSD.jpg)

 This project mines Shopify API docs for the spec to their GraphQL API using [LSD](https://lsd.so).
+Follow us on [Twitter](https://x.com/getlsd) to stay tuned!

 ## Contents